aws-quickstart/cdk-eks-blueprints/docs/addons/calico.md

 # Calico Add-on

-The `Calico` addon adds support for [Calico CNI](https://docs.projectcalico.org/about/about-calico) to an EKS cluster.
+The `Calico` addon adds support for Kubernetes Network Policies to an EKS cluster.

-Calico is an open source networking and network security solution for containers, virtual machines, and native host-based workloads.
+[Project Calico](https://www.projectcalico.org/) is an open source networking and network security solution for containers, virtual machines, and native host-based workloads.
 To secure workloads in Kubernetes, Calico utilizes Network Policies as we will see below.

 ## Usage